 A growing body of research points to the importance that educators play in cultivating students’ personal and interpersonal readiness.
 Edmond Public Schools uses several evidence-based programs with a proven track record of sustainable results.
 These programs equip our educators to integrate social-emotional learning, discipline, and self-regulation in the classroom, helping to enhance students’ inner strength and resilience.
 Additionally, these programs help inform and empower students and faculty to speak up and get help for students who may be showing signs of extreme stress, anxiety or depression.
 We hope you will view the videos below to learn more about these programs.

 Additionally, we have added resources that you may find helpful on topics that are trending among youth, both locally and nationwide.
 The resources are by no means complete and comprehensive.
-We will add to the resources list as issues arise.

 District Programs in Use: